 Rate locks and float-down clauses are straightforward concepts that can help you take advantage of the interest rates you were quoted when you first sat down with lenders.

-- Rate lock: A rate lock is an extra fee you pay to freeze the interest rate on a mortgage.
+- Rate lock: A rate lock is used when you agree to the interest rate on a mortgage and are ready to move forward.
 The rate is “locked in” and won’t change during the specific period you and the lender agree on.
 Locking the rate protects you in case interest rates go up.
-(Depending on interest rates, a lender may or may not recommend a lock.)
+However, depending on interest rates, a lender may or may not recommend a lock.

 - Float down: If you lock in your rate and interest rates go down between the time you paid for the rate lock and your closing, the float-down option allows you to take advantage of the lower interest rate.
 Some lenders offer this as part of a rate lock, but it’s not universal.

 While the lender will walk you through your interest rate and mortgage rates, they may not break down the monthly mortgage payment unless you ask.
 Many fees can get folded into the mortgage payment as well.

 Ask your lender to break down the monthly payment into these six categories, so you can understand where your money’s going.

 Knowing the monthly mortgage payment ahead of time can help you decide if you can afford the house and plan a monthly budget.

 It’s a lot of legwork, but we can’t overstate how important isolating variables is to truly understand what different mortgage lenders are offering you.

 For example, if you put less than 20% down on a conventional loan, you’ll owe private mortgage insurance (PMI).
 If you don’t break down the estimated monthly mortgage payment, you’d be unable to compare how much PMI will cost you per month, depending on which lender you use.